HegemanLab/galaxy-tardis/tardis-intro.md

     - If you haven't restored a system and tested the result, you have no basis for trust in your backup procedure.
         - We have recovered our Galaxy multiple times, albeit by trial and error.
 - What we have learned in the process of restoring our Galaxy has been coded into the TARDIS and the scripts in the `restore_example` subdirectory.
+- These scripts were developed assuming access to Docker through [Usernetes](https://github.com/rootless-containers/usernetes).
+    - Setup of Usernetes is described after the descriptions of these scripts.

+---

+### `restore_example/compose_start.sh` - start Galaxy

+- Starts the entire Galaxy composition or individual services<br />via `docker-compose` and the `docker-compose-env.yml` file.
+    - When no options are supplied, starts suite, initializing database and export-directory as needed.
+    - The following options may be used individually or combined:
+        - `--init-db`
+            - Initialize PostgreSQL database if needed.
+            - Combine this option with `--init-only`
+        - `--upgrade-db`
+            - Upgrade initialized or existing PostgreSQL database to match Galaxy.
+            - Combine this option with `--init-only`
+        - `--init-only`
+            - Do not run Galaxy after initializing export-directory and perhaps database.
+- You can abort this script by pressing control-C or by running the `kill`
+    - This script traps the `INT` and  (sent by control-C) and `TERM` (default signal sent by `kill`).
+    - In response, it invokes the `compose_stop.sh` script (see below).

+---

+### `restore_example/compose_stop.sh` - stop Galaxy

+- Performs a graceful shutdown of the Galaxy composition from the `docker-compose-env.yml` file:
+    - Signals PostgreSQL to shut down.
+    - Waits five seconds.
+    - Signals `docker-compose` to bring down all of the services.

 ---